RobotLocomotion/drake/tools/release_engineering/dev/README.md

 ## Run script for Docker / S3 / GitHub

-The next step is to push docker images, mirror the .tar/.deb artifacts to S3, and push the official source code archive to GitHub.
+The next step is to push docker images, push the official source code archive to GitHub, and mirror the release artifacts to S3.

-Once your machine is set-up, run the `push_release` script as described below:
+Once your machine is set up, run the `push_release` script as described below:

     bazel run //tools/release_engineering/dev:push_release -- <version>